blakeblackshear/frigate/docs/docs/configuration/hardware_acceleration.md

   frigate:
     ...
     image: blakeblackshear/frigate:stable
-    deploy:    # <------------- Add this section
-      resources:
-        reservations:
-          devices:
-            - driver: nvidia
+    environment:
-              device_ids: ['0'] # this is only needed when using multiple GPUs
+      NVIDIA_VISIBLE_DEVICES: all # add this variable as well (or adjust it as needed when you have multiple GPUs)
-              count: 1 # number of GPUs
-              capabilities: [gpu]
+      NVIDIA_DRIVER_CAPABILITIES: compute,utility,video # probably not needed
 ```

 The decoder you need to pass in the `hwaccel_args` will depend on the input video.